Turlough/Page-Counter/README.md

 # Page Counter
 Counts the number of documents and pages in a folder.

-The folder may contain TIFFs and/or PDFs, both totals will be shown.
+The folder may contain TIFFs, JPGs and/or PDFs, all totals will be shown.

 To use:
 1. Launch the application.